strajama/cyber_security_base/README.md

 #### Where the flaw is and how to fix it

-Application shows everyone's name and address who is signed up to the event.
+Application shows everyone's name, address and birthday who is signed up to the event.

 Not every user should know who is signed up to the event.
-Even if that is necessary information for everyone to know, the address should be hidden.
+This information is something that only users with admin roles can access.

+Address and birthday are sensitive data that shouldn't be asked and stored if there isn't special need for that.

-List in done.html should be removed.
+List in done.html should be removed and Sign in -info should be changed so that address and birthday aren't needed.

 ## FLAW 4